jinghuazhao/INF/SOMAscan.md

 significantly enriched for eQTLs for the corresponding gene compared to null sets of variants appropriately matched for MAF and distance to nearest TSS.
-For this analysis, we restricted eQTL data to GTEx project v6, since this project provided complete summary statistics across a wide range of tissues and cell-types, in con- trast to many other studies which only report P values below some significance level.
+For this analysis, we restricted eQTL data to GTEx project v6, since this project provided complete summary statistics across a wide range of tissues and cell-types, in contrast to many other studies which only report P values below some significance level.
 GTEx results were filtered to contain only variants lying in cis (that is, within 1 Mb) of genes that encode proteins analysed in our study and only variants in both data sets were used.